cytoscape/py4cytoscape/doc/concepts.rst

 Notebook workflows are automatically provisioned with a default sandbox (called ``default_sandbox``).
 To get the same effect with Python running standalone on the Cytoscape workstation, you can explicitly create the default sandbox.
+(See vignettes below.)

 .. note::
     By default, a sandbox is pre-loaded with a copy of Cytoscape's ``sampleData``